Goals of community-engaged learning:

-The Office of Community Engagement (OCE) supports community engaged learning through trainings and resources for course and syllabus creation, partnership development, project management, reflection and assessment, and community-engaged learning scholarship.
-Additional resources and technical assistance for faculty, staff and students is provided through partnerships with other campus units including the Center for Teaching and Learning, the Obermann Center for Advanced Studies and the Office of the Vice-President for Research.
+The Office of Community Engagement (OCE) supports community-engaged learning through training and resources for course and syllabus creation, partnership development, project management, reflection and assessment, and community-engaged learning scholarship.